 “We are now angling to invite our most honoured guest: Gautama Buddha from the Pureland Paradise.
 On Earth he outranked JC, being the son of a maharajah, but up here we pay no attention to the maya of social status.
 However it’s hard to totally drop the hierarchies of Old Heaven.
 Buddha’s people argue that enlightenment eclipses resurrection since it requires many lives of discipline and conscious evolution to achieve – liberating yourself with no need for salvation.
 Therefore in the Buddhist bardo, the Buddhas rank higher than the Gods.
 Jesus’s followers simply reply that however you spin moksha/nirvana, there’s something about the charisma of a fully fledged God; nobody outranks One.

 “Meanwhile, a more urgent concern is losing bums on pews to more progressive Upper World Destinations (UWDs).
-The Arts & Ents programme has helped stem the flow, but the cool kids hang in Osho Nirvana in a sunny corner of the Lotus Paradise.
+The Arts & Ents programme has helped stem the flow, but the cool kids hang in Osho Bardo in a sunny corner of the Lotus Paradise.

 If music be the food of love, play on.